lumi-a/masters-thesis/thesis.typ

 Using FunSearch, we find a sequence of instances that show $"RR"_BestFit ≥ 1.5$, matching the upper bound.

 == Knapsack Problem
 In the traditional Knapsack-Problem, we are given a capacity $c$ and a list $I$ of $n$ items, each having both a non-negative weight $w_i≤c$ and a non-negative profit $p_i$.
 Instead of minimising the number of bins we use, we are only allowed to use a single bin of capacity $c$ and the total weight of the items we put in this bin must not exceed $c$.
-Our objective is to _maximize_ the total profit of the items we put in the bin.
+Our objective instead is to _maximize_ the total profit of the items we put in the bin.

 #let Weight = math.op("Weight")
 #let Profit = math.op("Profit")